 In this article, one remedy, homeopathic Sulphur, treats 4 different conditions – arthritic pains and weight gain, hot flushes and chest pain, lack of purpose and direction, and eczema – because the symptoms of those being treated fall within the Sulphur profile.

 Case 1 – Arthritic Pains and Weight Problems

 At the same time, electric-like pain would shoot between her spine and toes.
-These pains were always worse at night and Beth said sometimes they were so bad, she would thrash about the bed.
+These were always worse at night and sometimes caused her to thrash about the bed.

 Beth complained about heartburn from coffee, bloating with greasy food, belching that had an ‘eggy’ or sulphurous smell, cravings for carbohydrate, a strong smell to her urine (she likened it to that of cat’s urine) and frequent waking at night.